getappmap/appmap-agent-js/README.md

 ### Local Recording

 The first option to generate appmaps is called local recording.
-It involves indicating the agent when to generate appmaps and where to write them:
+It involves telling the agent when to generate appmaps and where to write them:

 ```yaml
 mode: local